Sean Murphy Player Props: Braves vs. Marlins

 Sean Murphy At The Plate

-- In 26.9% of his games this year, he has gone deep, and 7.3% of his trips to the plate.
+- In seven games this season, he has gone deep (25.9%, and 7% of his trips to the dish).

-- He has scored in 50.0% of his games this season, with more than one run scored in 19.2%.
+- He has scored in 14 games this season (51.9%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.